MOTORIST/shri-2020-homework-node-build-agent/README.md

 ```

 **NOTE!
 If set ENV=dev, build server events will be displayed.**
 **NOTE!
-If you want to run command in docker container checkout to docker branch (you must install docker and docker-compose).**
+If you want to run command in docker container checkout to docker branch (you must install docker).**

 ## Usage <a name = "usage"></a>